Toyota Corolla (E210): Singapore

 The Corolla Altis made its debut during the Singapore Motorshow on 9 January 2020; with the local dealership offering in Standard and Elegance trim levels with 1.6-litre Dual VVT-i petrol engine, and a Hybrid model with 1.8-litre engine.

-The Elegance trim adds paddle shifters, dual climate aircon, auto rain-sensing wipers, and 17" alloy rims.
-The Standard model has 4.2-inch Multi Information Display (MID), 16-inch alloy wheels, and halogen auto headlamps.

-Toyota Safety Sense (TSS), LED auto headlamps, 7.0-inch MID, and electrochromic rear view mirrors are only for the Elegance and Hybrid models.
-The Hybrid model also features Head Up Display.

-Through parallel import dealerships, the Japan model of the Corolla saloon and Corolla Tourer is available in Ascent Sport variant in 1.8 hybrid variant only.
+Through parallel import dealerships, the Japanese and Australian models of the Corolla saloon and Corolla Touring are available in Ascent Sport, X, G-X, S and G variants in 1.8 hybrid variants only.